LCS

 4) (integer) 6

-Matches are produced from the last one to the first one, since this is how the algorithm works, and it more efficient to emit things in the same order.
+Matches are produced from the last one to the first one, since this is how the algorithm works, and it more efficient to emit the matches in the same order.
 The above array means that the first match (second element of the array) is between positions 2-3 of the first string and 0-1 of the second.
 Then there is another match between 4-7 and 5-8.

 To restrict the list of matches to the ones of a given minimal length: